AndRossi/Kelpie/README.md

 Kelpie is a post-hoc local explainability tool specifically tailored for embedding-based Link Prediction (LP) models on Knowledge Graphs (KGs).
 It provides a simple and effective interface to identify the most relevant facts to any prediction.

+Intuitively, when explaining a _tail_ prediction <_h_, _r_, _t_>, Kelpie identifies the smallest set of training facts mentioning _h_ that are instrumental to that prediction; analogously, a _head_ prediction <_h_, _r_, _t_> would be explained with a combination of the training facts mentioning _t_.

 ## Structure

-Kelpie is built in a simple structure based on three modules:
+Kelpie is structured with a simple architecture based on the interaction of three modules.
+When explaining a _tail_ prediction <_h_, _r_, _t_>:

-* a **Pre-Filter** that narrows down the space explanation by identifying and keeping only the most promising training facts;
+* a **Pre-Filter** narrows down the space of the candidate explanations (i.e., combinations of training facts mentioning _h_) by identifying and keeping only the most promising _h_ facts;
-* an **Explanation Builder** that governs the search in the space of the candidate explanations, i.e., the combinations of promising facts obtained from the pre-filtering step;
+* an **Explanation Builder** governs the search in the resulting space of the candidate explanations, i.e., the combinations of promising facts obtained from the Pre-Filtering step;
-* a **Relevance Engine** that is capable of estimating the *relevance* of any candidate explanation that the Explanation Builder wants to verify.
+* a **Relevance Engine** is used to estimate the *relevance* of any candidate explanation that the Explanation Builder wants to verify.

-Among these modules, the only one that requires awareness of how the original Link Prediction model is structured and implemented is the Relevance Engine.
+The modules would work analogously to explain a _head_ prediction.
+The only module that requires awareness of how the original Link Prediction model is structured and implemented is the Relevance Engine.
 While theoreticaly specific connectors could be developed to to adapt to pre-existing models, in our research we have found it easier to make the Relevance Engine directly interact with Kelpie-compatible implementations of the models.

 <p align="center">
 <img width="60%" alt="kelpie_structure" src="https://user-images.githubusercontent.com/6909990/140399831-0c368ac2-7cf4-48dc-bb73-eaf00f7fde52.png">